Table of Contents

-In terms of analysis, strategic-style reports present KPIs and metrics designed for long-term trend identification and performance comparison.
-With these reports, you can be broad and look at metrics on a departmental or campaign level—it’s also possible to examine metrics (past, present, and predictive) that drill down into a specific strategic area or function.
+In terms of analysis, a strategic-style report presents KPIs and metrics designed for long-term trend identification and performance comparison.
+You can be broad and look at metrics on a departmental or campaign level—it’s also possible to examine metrics (past, present, and predictive) that drill down into a specific strategic area or function.

 For instance, if you’re a healthcare institution, you might use a strategic patient dashboard to compare patient admission rates across two different years.
 Doing so will empower you to spot any emerging peaks and troughs in admission rates, get to the root of the cause, and formulate initiatives to ensure you have the resources, as well as the staff, to provide efficient patient care.
 Additionally, strategy reports are often used as a definitive source of insight at regular departmental or board meetings, as well as initiatives surrounding new business campaigns, processes, and initiatives.

-With strategy-based reporting, consistency is key, which means that leveraging your reports at key times on an ongoing basis is essential.
+With a strategy-based report, consistency is key, which means that leveraging them at key times on an ongoing basis is essential.

 Strategic Report Examples & Templates

-There is clearly a wealth of benefits associated with a strategy report and/or strategic reporting.
+There is clearly a wealth of benefits associated with a strategy report.
 To help you understand their business-boosting power in a practical context, here are three of our most robust strategic report examples for your reference:

 **click to enlarge**